cyjme/hexo-theme-cactus/README.md

 ### Blog posts list on home page

-You have two options for the list of blog posts on the home page:
+You have three options for the list of blog posts on the home page:

   - Show only the 5 most recent posts (default)